substain/TalkieTalkie/addons/talkietalkie/README.md

 You can create presentations easily via the presentation generator, which can be found at **Project** -> **Tools** -> **TalkieTalkie: Generate Presentation** (if the plugin is active).
 This will prompt you with a popup where you can specify the name, type (Control, 2D or 3D), content, background and theme of the presentation.
 Most options should be self-explanatory.
 Everything can be customized after creation, the content generation via markdown can also be done later using the SlideGenerator.

-**Note** Using the 2D or 3D type option currently only have an impact on the layout of the slides.
+**Note:** Using the 2D or 3D type option currently only have an impact on the layout of the slides.
 You can have a control type presentation and use a 2D background, if you want to.
 Also note that 3D presentations have not really been tested so far.

 ### Manually
 The following steps are intended to provide a quick introduction to creating a new presentation with this framework.